Grajfo/Arcade-Games/README.md

 The basics Flappy bird game was helped with this link https://unity3d.com/learn/tutorials/topics/2d-game-creation/project-goals?playlist=17093

 The basics Endless Runner was helped with this link https://www.youtube.com/watch?v=5M7vX_z6B9I&t=79s

+Audio samples were found on this sites: https://www.melodyloops.com/ and https://freesound.org/